 Did you know Martha was a model?
 Aimee did, but I did not.
 Walking back to our dressing room, the hallways were lined with these fun black and white prints from Martha’s modeling portfolio.

-I apologize for the low photo quality here.
+Here I am in all my pregnant glory — it’s fun for Miss Modette that she sort of got to be on Martha Stewart too, but it’s a little sad for me that I had to *look* 6 months pregnant LOL!
+I also apologize for the low photo quality here.
 We didn’t take any pics of our dressing room except for this one with my phone’s camera.
-Katharine, who was our escort at the studio, was kind enough to bring yummy hot cocoa to warm us up while we waited in our dressing room.
+Katharine, who was our escort at the studio, and was kind enough to bring yummy hot cocoa to warm us up while we waited in our dressing room.

 I am so terrible at putting on makeup and hardly ever wear it, so I was very grateful to have someone else put on makeup for me.